 Withdrawal Symptoms: Feeling irritable, moody, or experiencing headaches when you cut back on sugar indicates your body's dependency on it.

-Breaking Free from Sugar Addiction
+Breaking A Sugar Addiction

 Recognizing these signs is the first step toward regaining control over your relationship with sugar: